Optimizing Design and Control Methods for Using Collaborative Robots in Upper-Limb Rehabilitation: Robot-trajectory relative pose optimization

 A methodology for designing cobot-assisted rehabilitation solutions is proposed.
-Starting from the physiotherapist's recommendations, it is possible to design the layout of the rehabilitation exercises by selecting the appropriate cobot and end-effector, and optimizing the placement of motion trajectories within the workspace.
-With a change of perspective, we aim to find the robot pose that maximizes a given design criterion, starting from a specific type of exercise.
-In our previous conference work \cite{caramaschi2022workspace}, the optimization of the robot pose was based on the manipulability index:
+Based on the physiotherapist's recommendations, the layout of rehabilitation exercises can be designed by selecting the appropriate cobot and end-effector and optimizing the placement of motion trajectories within the workspace.Shifting the perspective, we aim to determine the robot pose that maximizes a given design criterion, starting with a specific type of exercise.
+In our previous work \cite{caramaschi2022workspace}, the optimization of the robot pose was based on the manipulability index:

 where $\J(\q)$ denotes the Jacobian Matrix of the manipulator.
-Based on the index $m(\mathbf{q})$, the cobot workspace is divided into regions that guarantee a minimum value, identifying those zones where the robot is capable of exerting forces in all Cartesian directions without causing excessive values of the joint torques.
+Based on the index $m(\q)$, the cobot workspace is divided into regions that guarantee a minimum value, identifying those zones where the robot is capable of exerting forces in all Cartesian directions without causing excessive values of the joint torques.
 However, considering that the primary limitation for the cobots available on the market is represented by the payload they can sustain, and that in the early stages of the rehabilitation process, the patient can barely support the weight of their arm, thus resulting in the main component of the force acting on the cobot when they grasp the end effector being in the vertical direction, a different index has been preferred.
-Based on the above considerations, this index is based on the maximum net force that the robot is able to exert along the $z$ direction of the task-space.\\ Let's consider the Euler-Lagrange model of a robot manipulator interacting with a human:
+Based on the above considerations, the new index evaluates the maximum net force the robot can exert along the $z$ axis of the task space\\ Let us consider the Euler-Lagrange model of a robot manipulator interacting with a human: